chirs/history6/src/ghenoiu/responses/specificity.md

 ### Specificity | Significance
-#### Rossi / Image of the City
+#### Rossi / Image of the City, Judd / Specific Objects

-Like Tafuri, I don't feel like I truly understand Rossi.
-There are fragments of his text that seem immensely valuable, but the thing itself is beyond my comprehension.
-What is the locus?
-We discussed it in class, but I've forgotten the answer.
+What does it mean to be a unique thing?
+How do we deal with this stuff?

 Upon revisiting the piece, I was struck by Rossi's words about the specificity of the city:
 "there is something in the nature of urban artifacts that renders them very similar - and not only metaphorically - to a work of art."